Guzzur/eats-easy/documentation/system-design-document.md

 #### 6.1 Interface Architecture

-All external communication is REST based and it is be described in the [API documentation](application-program-interface.md) for each version, once it is deployed.
+All external communication is REST based and it is described in the [API documentation](application-program-interface.md) for each version, once it is deployed.

 ### 7. SYSTEM INTEGRITY CONTROLS